 For people with progressive MS, the rate of progression is unknown, a fact that frustrates both medical experts and people with the disease.

-Changes in the sense of smell could be related to other illness or issues, or could be age-related.
-But for a person with MS it may mean that a relapse is coming.
+Changes in the sense of smell could be related to other illness or issues, or could be

 So, finding tools to help doctors track progression is important for both disease management and quality of life.

 That means the sense of smell might be a marker for disease progression in MS patients.

 It is known that olfactory issues can come on strong in early MS or can flare up during relapses.

 One patient in the study showed significant dysfunction during an acute relapse and then a significant improvement in a follow-up test one year later.

 The sense of smell has also long been used in sensory evoked potential testing to monitor the progression of MS, even though some doctors feel this option is not as reliable as visual evoked potential testing.